BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_04.md

 <div class="spoilerDiv">
   <div class="spoilerText" style="display:none">
     The solution: use Magnitude or Bulldoze here on the field.
-Many of the wild Pokémon have one of these moves.
+Many of the wild Pokemon have one of these moves.
   </div>
   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the answer</a>
 </div>